 • Was self-employed and became unemployed as a result of economic conditions in the community

 OppInc is responsible for determining client eligibility and enrollment into the program.
 Detailed eligibility guidelines can be found in the WIA Dislocated Worker and Adult Eligibility Criteria documentation.

-Training and Enrichment Services will be provided by the Old Dominion University Business Gateway, The College of William & Mary, and Tidewater Community College.
+Training and Enrichment Services will be provided by the Old Dominion University Business Gateway.
 Program services include:

 Core Training – All clients will complete a core training program that includes the following courses and concludes with creating a business plan.

 Simple Steps for Starting a Business – Helps clients through the basic step-by-step process of how to start a business and provides them with the tools and templates to turn their business idea into reality.
 Areas of focus include: Creating a Business Concept Outline; How to Write an Effective Business Plan; Creating a Successful Marketing and Sales Strategy, including Website Design and Market Research; and Financial Projections and Funding Sources, including Business Loans.

 Business Planning – This is in-depth training provided through a combination of classroom training and individual consultation to create an operational Business Plan, including selecting a legal structure, tax obligations, cash flow planning, and operational planning.

 Accounting – Training covers basic accounting and finance principles for responsible money management, including record keeping, tax issues, financial statement analysis, cash budgeting, investments and financial management tools such as QuickBooks.

 Finance and Credit – Training covers financing options available to entrepreneurs and helps them to understand how a positive credit score and building credit can impact financing necessary to start a business.